ChrisTowles/blog/content/posts-in-progress/making a cli app.md

 duration: 7 min
 ---

-So i have alot of scripts
+So i have a lot of scripts

 i've been doing a lot of typescript recent years.
 And i love it.
 The instant hot road experience is so good, async and await and there always being a NPM package for everything always makes me feel productive.

-So of cource several times over the years i've
+So of source several times over the years i've

 So I tell a joke to develop her sometimes when I'm working in Python.
 I tell them that python is my 10th.
 Best language.
 Junior Des will laugh at that and think it's a joke.
 I'll laugh and wonder if maybe it's my 8th or knife now.